Engineering University UK Entry Requirements

 There are two types of Engineering degrees offered at UK universities: BEng (Bachelor of Engineering) and MEng (Master in Engineering).

-A BEng is a standard three-year degree in Engineering, those who complete a BEng have the appropriate training and experience to apply to become an Incorporated Engineer.
+A BEng is a standard three-year degree for undergraduates.
 Those wishing to become a Chartered Engineer, it is mandatory to follow degree studies with advanced study equivalent to the final year of a MEng programme.

 While the majority of degrees focus on a particular discipline, there are some General Engineering courses that enable the decision about which specialism to study to be taken at a later date.